We are aware of the ASLEF Union's plans for action short of a strike between Friday 1 to Saturday 9 December – more information

-Luckily, local councils and charities have done a fantastic job of making beaches accessible for all, by providing all-terrain wheelchairs, disabled toilets, levelled beach access and more.
-To celebrate this, we’ve rounded up some of the best wheelchair accessible beaches in the UK.
+Local councils and charities have done a fantastic job of making beaches more inclusive, by providing all-terrain wheelchairs, accessible toilets, levelled beach access and more.
+To celebrate this quintessential British day out being enjoyed by all, CrossCountry has rounded up some of the best wheelchair-accessible beaches in the UK.

 North Berwick, Edinburgh